DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 Table \ref{tab:iter3} presents the average execution time of iteration 3 on the Teensy 4.1 for varying batching and bit sizes.
-Additionally, when performing the same 1024/1024-bit operation, the Raspberry Pi Pico 2 showed average execution time of `80806.006 µs` indicating a substantially lower throughput compared to the Teensy.
+Additionally, when performing the same 1024/1024-bit operation, the Raspberry Pi Pico 2 showed average execution time of `80806.006 $\mu s$` indicating a substantially lower throughput compared to the Teensy.

 ### 6.2 Phase two